 - The success of a full restore will depend on a "reliable" full system backup.
 So if System State or Shadow Copy Components backups complete with a Status 1, then it is not reliable for a Disaster Recovery Scenario.

-- This procedure requires third party Windows 2000 or 2003 Setup media from Microsoft in order to perform reinstallation of the operating system.
+- This procedure requires Windows installation media from Microsoft in order to perform reinstallation of the operating system.
 The same version/suite must be used.
-For example, if the original version is Windows Enterprise Server 2003 with Service Pack 1, that same version must be installed for disaster recovery.
+For example, if the original version is Windows Server 2012 Standard Edition with Service Pack 2, that same version must be installed for disaster recovery.
+In some cases, critical hotfixes provided by the operating system vendor will be required to perform a successful restore. e.g., VSS rollup patches.
 All related hardware drivers that are required to reinstall Windows and configure networking must be available and ready.
 Network functionality after windows is booted up is a requirement.
 NOTE: For a higher success rate, install the same drivers (and applications which install drivers) the system had when the backup was made.
 Failure to do so can result in a post-restore reboot loop.

 - For Windows 2003 clients (any variants e.g. SP1, SP2, R2, x86, x64), make sure it already has Microsoft VSS patch KB940349 installed prior to restore.
 If not, download the patch from http://support.microsoft.com/kb/940349, install and then reboot the server before proceeding.